DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc L - The Fallen Abbey.md

 <div class="description">
 <p>A rush of ethereal wind sweeps through the room—and a radiant burst of light erupts from the center of the pentagram, painting the walls in shades of silver and gold.</p>
 <p>Flashes of images flicker across your mind's eyes.
-A whiteclass="description"robed woman kneeling before a man with wings as white as the purest snow, who presents her with a silver statuette of a cleric kneeling in supplication.
-The woman, standing before a halfclass="description"built structure atop a cold mountain spur, her hands calloused as she lays bricks upon a mortared wall.
+A white-robed woman kneeling before a man with wings as white as the purest snow, who presents her with a silver statuette of a cleric kneeling in supplication.
+The woman, standing before a half-built structure atop a cold mountain spur, her hands calloused as she lays bricks upon a mortared wall.
 The woman, raising a golden mace above her head, a prayer upon her lips as a shadowed fortress looms above her.
 The silver statuette, sitting alone in a dark, cold tomb.
 The man, alone on a mountaintop, a veil of mist shrouding his eyes.</p>
 <p>Each image is accompanied by a surge of emotion: humility, hope, defiance, and sorrow so strong it rakes at your chest with long, bitter claws.
 But as quickly as they appeared—the visions fade, and when you open your eyes again, you find the room returned to its former state.</p>
 </div>

 > [!info]+ **Running Party NPCs**
-> Party NPCs like Ezmerelda d’Avenir and Ireena Kolyana can add depth, resonance, and additional roleclass="description"playing opportunities to your campaign.
+> Party NPCs like Ezmerelda d’Avenir and Ireena Kolyana can add depth, resonance, and additional role-playing opportunities to your campaign.
 However, it’s crucial to manage them in a way that doesn’t speal the spotlight from your players.
 As you do, keep these guidelines in mind:
 >
 > * **Topics of Interest**: Party NPCs should generally remain in the background, speaking up only when spoken to, or when the conversation involves a topic directly related to them or their interests.
-They might also chime in with occasional banter or commentary where it is inclass="description"character to do so.
+They might also chime in with occasional banter or commentary where it is in-character to do so.
 > * **Deference to Players**: Party NPCs should generally defer decisionmaking to the players.
 Their role is to support the players, not to lead them.
 (The sole exception lies in matters of deep personal or emotional significance to a party NPC, which may lead them to argue or even disagree with the players if doing so is in line with their character.)
 > * **Multi-NPC Conversations**: If other NPCs engage party NPCs in conversation, try to redirect the interaction to include one or more players, keeping them involved and central to the current scene.
 > * **Guidance and Advice**: Avoid using party NPCs to provide direct solutions to puzzles, challenges, or strategic decisions.
 Although a party NPC might provide quiet commentary where a matter pertains to their expertise, they should offer clear hints or guidance only when directly asked, and the scope of their help should be relatively restricted.